ministryofjustice/probation-offender-events/README.md

 | summarize max(update_age_seconds),min(update_age_seconds), avg(update_age_seconds) by bin(timestamp, 1m)
 | render columnchart with (kind = unstacked ) ;
 ```
-Typically, we expect the time between a change in Delius to the time a message is published, should be around 10 seconds.
+Typically, we expect the time between a change in Delius to the time a message is published, should be around 10-15 seconds.

-# Alerts

-## Slow Processing

-An alert will be raised if this time increases substantially.

-Number of events that have been raised can be found with
+#### Number of Events Raised

 ``` kusto
 customEvents